pcah/pca-scaffold/docs/pypi_release_checklist.md

     > git commit -m "Changelog for upcoming release 0.1.1."
     > ```

-3. Update version number (can also be patch or major)
+3. Update version number and automatically create commit,tag(can also be patch or major).

     > ``` bash
-    > poetry patch
+    > poetry run bump2version minor
     > ```

 4. Run the tests:

     > ``` bash
-    > tox
+    > poetry run tox
     > ```

 5. Push the commit to release branch: